-The University School of Physical Education in Wrocław has three faculties: the Faculty of Physical Education, the Faculty of Physiotherapy and the Faculty of Sports Science.
+The Wroclaw University of Health and Sport Sciences in Wrocław has three faculties: the Faculty of Physical Education, the Faculty of Physiotherapy and the Faculty of Sports Science.
 The University offers six programmes, in the form of full-time, extramural, postgraduate and doctoral studies.
 The Faculties of Physical Education and Physiotherapy are fully authorised to grant bachelor’s and master’s degrees as well as confer academic degrees of doctor and habilitated doctor of physical culture sciences.

-The Wrocław University School of Physical Education was established in 1946 as the Institute of Physical Education with the Faculty of Medicine at the University of Wrocław.
+The Wrocław Wroclaw University of Health and Sport Sciences was established in 1946 as the Institute of Physical Education with the Faculty of Medicine at the University of Wrocław.
 Its co-founder and first rector was prof. dr hab.
 Andrzej Klisiecki.
 In 1950 the Institute became a separate unit, the Wrocław School of Physical Education, which was granted the right to confer master’s degrees in 1956 and was renamed the University School of Physical Education in 1972.
 The University is authorised to confer the degrees of doctor as of 1966 and of habilitated doctor as of 1990.

 Graduates and employees of the University are members of numerous scientific associations, social and political organisations, Sejm deputies, members of opinion-forming groups in higher education and physical culture.
 So far, in the history of the University, 17,000 graduates have been awarded the master’s degree.

-The Wrocław University School of Physical Education has also considerably contributed to the education of scientific personnel in the field of physical culture.
+The Wrocław Wroclaw University of Health and Sport Sciences has also considerably contributed to the education of scientific personnel in the field of physical culture.
 More than 450 doctors, 26 habilitated doctors and 20 professors of physical culture sciences have been promoted here.

 Until now, Primo Nebiolo, Zbigniew Drozdowski, Tadeusz Ulatowski, Renne de Lubersac, Władimir Zatsiorski, Kazimierz Denek, Robert M. Malina, George E. Kilian, Tadeusz Luty, Tadeusz Szulc, Krystyna Nazar, Guang H. Yue, Peter Weinberg, Andrzej Wit, Krzysztof Klukowski and Clade-Luis Gallen have been holders of Honorary Doctorates at the University.